 When the Holy Spirit enters us, we come to recognize that true happiness comes not from money or possessions.
 But by knowing and following Jesus, we will someday be with him, now and forever in Heaven.

 There is a tranquility within our soul that comes from our reliance on god.
-Through pray and warship we experience an inner peace, and work to spread this peace throughout the world.
+Through prayer and warship we experience an inner peace, and work to spread this peace throughout the world.

 By treating others with thoughtfulness and tolerance, we are capable of demonstrating our ability to resist temptation, and the need for God’s mercy and forgiveness.
 As love is patient.